-As of December 2018, the Tasting House’s decor has changed significantly from that described in the review.
-It still offers charcuterie and cheese on week nights, but during the day its menu has changed, offering toasted sandwiches.
-In addition, on Friday night, all day Saturday and daytime Sunday the food is now offered by Bench Rest (reviewed on the blog here).
-So although Tasting House hasn’t closed, this review is no longer really representative and so should be approached with caution.
+As of February 2019, the Tasting House’s decor has changed significantly from that described in the review and the majority of the food available is from Bench Rest (reviewed on the blog here).
+So although Tasting House hasn’t closed, this review is no longer representative.
+I’ve left it up for posterity.

 The real challenge with Tasting House, as a reviewer, isn’t what you would think.
 The real challenge is explaining exactly what it is.
 It works rather differently to all the other places I’ve reviewed because it is, fundamentally, a wine shop.
 It’s a wine shop that also lets you taste a variety of wines and dishes up platters of charcuterie and cheese should you get hungry (“Sample.
 Stay.
 Shop” is how the website sums it up: alliterative, abrupt, accurate).
 It’s been open since September last year and I’ve been meaning to review it for ages, so I dropped in one drizzly weekend to give it the ER going over, even though I knew this would involve making the ultimate sacrifice: drinking at lunchtime.